For Brokers

 The lists below aren't exhaustive.
 They set expectations.
 If a client's use case or industry isn't listed, bring it to us and we'll handle it case-by-case.

-In appetite
+Full appetite

 Use cases

-We have the appetite to review generative AI deployed across these use cases:
+Beyond the featured verticals, we have the appetite to review generative AI deployed across these use cases:

 • Inbound/outbound calling